 This document contains NRW's advice to the Welsh Government regarding proposals to amend the basis on which Ynys Feurig, Cemlyn Bay and The Skerries SPA is classified under the EC Birds Directive.
-There are three main elements to this advice, two of which are separate areas of work being conducted by the UK nature conservation agencies concerning revisions to the UK SPA network, whilst the third is a change of name:
+The proposals are:

-- (i) To give effect to the findings of the 2001 SPA review (Stroud et al. 2001).
-The 2001 review gives different population figures for species for which the site is considered to qualify as an SPA, than given on the extant SPA citation.
-It does not recommend any boundary changes. - (ii) To extend the boundary of the SPA to include adjacent sea areas that are used by birds from within the existing SPA for foraging during the breeding period. - (iii) To rename the site from 'Ynys Feurig, Cemlyn Bay and The Skerries to 'Anglesey Terns / Morwenoliaid Ynys Môn'.
+(i) To extend the boundary of the SPA to include adjacent sea areas that are used by birds from within the existing SPA for foraging during the breeding period;

+(ii) To rename the site from 'Ynys Feurig, Cemlyn Bay and The Skerries to 'Anglesey Terns / Morwenoliaid Ynys Môn'.